trailheadlabs/outerspatial-map-library/api/index.md

 Create a layer from an ArcGIS Server tiled or dynamic map service, including **map** services hosted on ArcGIS Online, and add it to a map.

-Note: If you want to bring in an ArcGIS Online **feature** service, you will need to add it as a [GeoJSON](#geojson) layer to OuterSpatial.js.
+Note: If you want to bring in an ArcGIS Online **feature** service, you will need to add it as a [GeoJSON](#geojson) layer to OuterSpatial Map Library.
 You can get GeoJSON in [WGS84](http://en.wikipedia.org/wiki/World_Geodetic_System) out of the feature service by appending `?f=geojson&outSR=4326` to the end of the query URL, e.g.:

     http://services1.arcgis.com/fBc8EJBxQRMcHlei/ArcGIS/rest/services/GRSM_RESTROOMS/FeatureServer/0/query?f=geojson&outSR=4326&where=OBJECTID+IS+NOT+NULL